 What to Avoid at Aldi: Paper Products

-Say no to store-brand napkins and paper towels from Aldi, experts say.
-Paper products from Aldi's Boulder line can feel flimsier than national brands, and sales and coupons can make national brands including Bounty competitive in price.
+Skip store-brand napkins and paper towels from Aldi, experts say.
+Paper products from Aldi's Boulder line can feel flimsier than national brands, and sales and coupons at other supermarkets can make national brands including Bounty competitive in price.
 Even without a sale, we found comparable rolls of paper towels selling for the same price at Target and Aldi.

-"Paper products are not always less expensive [at Aldi]," agrees Fobes.
+"Paper products are not always less expensive [at Aldi]," says Fobes.
 "You may find a better deal and quality at the big-box stores."

 What to Avoid at Aldi: Shampoo